Bluebird Lake, Wild Basin Trailhead, Rocky Mountain National Park, Colorado

 It rises quickly through an attractive composite of mature spruce, glades, wildflowers and streams to the Upper Ouzel Creek Backcountry Campsite (5.9 miles : 10,602').

 Here the forest thins at the base of a steep climb beside Bluebird Lake's outlet stream.
-The trail negotiates rocks slabs and talus through treeline on the final approach; if off course, simply follow the stream and look for an occasional cairn - you will find the trail again.
+The trail negotiates rocks slabs and talus through treeline on the final approach; look for cairns or simply follow the stream if concealed by snow.

 The trail crests a few dozen yards over Bluebird Lake and scrambles down to the shore (6.3 miles : 10,978').
 Ouzel Peak (12,716') rises prominently from the lake's west shore, with Mount Copeland's north flank and Mahana Peak's (12,632') southeast flank completing the cirque wall.